Pomidorum1989/playwright-java/README.md

-1. Run the test from cmd using the command mvn test
+1. Run the test from cmd using the command mvn test -DbrowserName=chromium -DisHeadless=true
 2. In order to run in parallel local mode change parameter parallel to methods in src/test/resources/suite.xml